some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-For Requests/Subscriptions the same cyclic behavior as for the Offers shall be implemented with the parameter CYCLIC_REQUEST_DELAY instead of CYCLIC_OFFER_DELAY.
+For Requests/Subscriptions the same cyclic behavior in Main Phase as for the Offers shall be implemented with the parameter CYCLIC_REQUEST_DELAY instead of CYCLIC_OFFER_DELAY.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_866
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+For Find entries (Find Service and Find Eventgroup) no cyclic messages are allowed in Main Phase.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_77